Dilemma98/InnoviaHub/README.md

 ### API Documentation

-Documentation of the API endpoints is avaiable at Swagger UI:
+Documentation of the API endpoints is available at Swagger UI:

 <http://localhost:5271/index.html>